www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_job_stages.md

 | id | The job stage's unique identifier |
 | name | The name for this job stage |
 | job_id | The job that this stage belongs to |
+| priority| Numeric field used for ordering, with the lowest values ordered first.
+For example, priority 0 indicates the first stage on a job
 | interviews | An array of interview steps associated with this job stage.<br>Each Step contains:<br>`id` - The step's unique identifier<br>`name` - The name of this interview step<br>`schedulable` - True / False value for whether this step can be scheduled<br>`interview_kit` - Details about the interview, including unique ID, interview prep content, and custom interview questions |